sogua1980/cis342/README.md

 ---

 - Calling convention, function prologue and `call` instruction.
-- The SFP is used to restore EBP to its previous value, and the return address is used to restore EIP
+- The `SFP` is used to restore `RBP` to its previous value, and the return address is used to restore `RIP`

 <!--Stack_example.c-->
 ```c